 How long will it take to receive my artwork?

-I usually ship prints within five business days of receiving your order, but in some case it may take longer.
-From there it takes about 2-5 business days (within the US) for you to receive it.
+I usually ship prints within seven business days of receiving your order, but in some cases, such as certain canvas prints, it may take a couple weeks.
+Once I ship, it takes about 2-5 business days (within the US) for you to receive it.

 Do you provide tracking information for the shipment?